Temerty Faculty of Medicine ↗ MD Program ↗

 Which academy?

 St. George academies cluster around downtown campus; MAM is at UTM.
-Where you'll spend most of your week shapes the math, but plenty of students commute in either direction — what matters is that you've done the math honestly before signing.
+Where you'll spend most of your week shapes the math, but plenty of students commute in either direction.
+Do the math honestly before signing.

 02